marcus-crane/utf9k/content/blog/zettlekasten-blog-a-good-idea.md

 +++
-title = "Using a blog like a zettelkasten seems like a good idea" date = "2021-02-11T17:00:00+1300" slug = "zettlekasten-blog-a-good-idea" tags = ["zettlekasten", "blogging", "meta"]
+title = "Using a blog like a zettelkasten seems like a good idea" date = "2021-02-11T17:00:00+1300" slug = "zettelkasten-blog-a-good-idea" tags = ["zettelkasten", "blogging", "meta"] aliases = [
+  "/blog/zettelekasten-blog-a-good-idea/"
+]
 +++

 Having recently gotten back into the swing of reading via [RSS](https://en.wikipedia.org/wiki/RSS), I spotted a post from [Mike Crittenden](https://critter.blog) called [Blogging as a Zettelkasten](https://critter.blog/2021/02/10/blogging-as-a-zettelkasten/).